 - For toffee apples, line a heatproof tray with foil and set a wire rack over the top of 1 tray.

 - Place sugar in a deep non-stick saucepan over medium heat and cook, swirling the pan occasionally, for 15-20 minutes or until golden brown and sugar is completely dissolved.
+Stir in vinegar.
 Using metal tongs, dip apples into caramel, 1 at a time, until completely coated.
 Place on wire rack to cool.

 - Butter 3 8-inch round cake pans.
 Line the bottom with parchment paper.
 Butter parchment and the sides of the pans.
 Dust with flour, tapping out excess.